MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/export_import.md

 5. After selecting how to import the VM, click **Next**.
 6. In the Choose Destination section, you can choose where to store the files for the virtual machine or leave them in their current location.
 When you are finished, click **Next**.
 7. In Choose Storage folders, you can select another place to store the .vhdx file or leave them where they are.
 When you are finished, click **Next**.
-8. When you have finished importing the VM, you will see the summary page describing where the new VM files are located.
+8. When you have finished importing the VM, you'll see the summary page describing where the new VM files are located.

 The Import Virtual Machine wizard also walks you through the steps of addressing incompatibilities when you import the virtual machine to the new host—so this wizard can help with configuration that is associated with physical hardware, such as memory, virtual switches, and virtual processors.